kubernetes/enhancements/keps/sig-network/2593-multiple-cluster-cidrs/README.md

 NodeIPAM controller.
 [KEP
 2450](https://github.com/kubernetes/enhancements/tree/master/keps/sig-network/2450-Remove-knowledge-of-pod-cluster-CIDR-from-iptables-rules)
-proposed modifications to the kube-proxy to remove it's dependence on a monolithic ClusterCIDR.
+proposed modifications to the kube-proxy to remove it's dependence on a monolithic NodeIPAMConfig.
 The kube-proxy flag `--detect-local-mode` must be set to `NodeCIDR` to properly handle nodes having discontiguous Pod CIDRs.

 Users not using kube-proxy must ensure that any components they have installed